 - Fold top of foil packet and place on top of grate.
 If you don’t have a grate on your campfire, place the veggies on a bed of coals.

 - Once you hear the contents of your foil packets sizzling, use your tongs and gently shake the foil packets.
 The veggies should be cooked in 10-20 minutes depending on your campfire.

 - While you wait for the foil packets to work their magic, get your water boiling on the stove.
-Cook pasta according to packaging instructions.
-Drain water when the pasta is cooked and set aside.
+Cook pasta according to package instructions.
+Drain water when the pasta is cooked and set the pasta aside.